geneontology/go-site/metadata/rules/README.md

 macromolecule or other chemical involved in the interaction.
 When multiple entries are placed in the with/from field, they are separated by pipes.
 Consider using IDA when no identifier can be entered in the with/from column."

-All annotations made after January 1 2012 that break this rule will be removed.
+Error report (number of errors) in [db_species]-summary.txt & owltools-check.txt (details).
 <a name="gorule0000019"/>

-## Generic Reasoner Validation Check
+## Deprecated - Generic Reasoner Validation Check

  * id: [GORULE:0000019](https://github.com/geneontology/go-site/blob/master/metadata/rules/gorule-0000019.md)
  * status: deprecated